TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 Next up is [ApexCharts Card](https://github.com/RomRider/apexcharts-card), which is a wrapper around [ApexCharts.js](https://apexcharts.com/).
 ApexCharts uses modern HTML features including SVG and animations.
 The default look and feel fits in well with standard cards.

 There are lots of configuration options, including extensive control over start and end of period.
-It's easy to setup to show a day, or week or month's data beginning at the start of the current period.
+It's easy to set up to show a day, week or month's data beginning at the start of the current period.
 Here's how to set it up to show "yesterday".

 ```yaml
 graph_span: 24h